jasonkeene/digital-fundamentals-lab/lab4/lab4-report.md

 ## Discussion and Conclusion

-In this lab we demonstrated the limits of 4 bit signed integers though the implementation of a 4 bit adder.
+In this lab we demonstrated the limits of 4-bit, signed integers through the implementation of a 4 bit adder.
 Because the left most bit is the sign bit, this means the max value that can be represented is 7 while the minimum value that can be represented is -8 because of two's compliment.
 This helped us